tektoncd/pipeline/docs/podtemplates.md

 - `schedulerName` the name of the [scheduler](https://kubernetes.io/docs/tasks/administer-cluster/configure-multiple-schedulers/) to use when dispatching the Pod.
-This can be used when workloads of specific types need specific schedulers,
-  eg: If you are using volcano.sh for Machine Learning Workloads, you can pass the schedulerName and have Tasks be dispatched by the volcano.sh scheduler.
+This can be used when workloads of specific types need specific schedulers, e.g.: If you are using volcano.sh for Machine Learning Workloads, you can pass the schedulerName and have Tasks be dispatched by the volcano.sh scheduler.